MIT-PAC/droidsafe-src/tools/objsenspark/README.md

 -----------------

 This tool uses some library jars in the droidsafe lib directory.
-Before building/running the tool, You need to set the environment variable ANDROID_SRC_HOME to the droidsafe root directory.
+Before building/running the tool, You need to set the environment variable DROIDSAFE_SRC_HOME to the droidsafe root directory.

 Building the tool
 -----------------